The Supreme Court’s suddenly blockbuster term

 November’s ballot, on the docket

-Public confidence in the Supreme Court stayed near record lows last year following consecutive terms in which the six-justice, conservative supermajority overturned Roe v.
+Public confidence in the Supreme Court stayed near record lows last year following consecutive terms in which the six-justice conservative supermajority overturned Roe v.
 Wade, struck down affirmative action, and ruled that the Second Amendment protects the right to carry a firearm in public.

 Republicans, unsurprisingly, have a more favorable view of the court than other Americans.
 But that confidence could be tested by the end of this term.

 In February, the justices will hear a challenge to a ruling by the Colorado Supreme Court that the 14th Amendment disqualifies Mr. Trump from running for public office because he “engaged in insurrection” on Jan.
-6. Then there is the question of whether the Constitution gives a president immunity from criminal prosecution after he leaves office.
+6. Then there is the question of whether the Constitution gives a president immunity from criminal prosecution after they leave office.

 The court has indirectly affected elections over the years, including through decisions reshaping the Voting Rights Act and campaign finance laws.
 But not since Bush v.
-Gore in 2000 will the Supreme Court have such a significant influence on a presidential election as it will this year.
+Gore in 2000 will the Supreme Court have such a significant influence on a presidential election.

 “The legal questions are different [from Bush v.
 Gore], and the impacts of the outcomes would be much less direct,” says Ilya Somin, a professor at George Mason University’s Antonin Scalia Law School.